aws-samples/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

 1. The Git repository has been cloned to the home directory on launch, `/home/ec2-user/uni-api`.

-###### Setup Port Forwarding Configuration
+##### Setup Port Forwarding Configuration

-SAM Local can start an HTTP server locally on EC2 instance on port 3000.
+SAM CLI can start an HTTP server locally on EC2 instance on port 3000.
 In order to view content on that HTTP server through the browser on your laptop, you need to configure port forwarding.

-###### Port Forwarding on MacOS
+##### Port Forwarding on MacOS

 On your workstation, open a new terminal and run the following command.
 In the command, replace ***~/mykeypair.pem*** with the location and file name of your .pem file and replace ***ec2-###-##-##-###.compute-1.amazonaws.com*** with the public DNS name of your EC2 developer instance: